Achraf0407/Absence/README.md

 ## Running the tests

 * Run your web server solution stack package ex : xampp and run mysql
-* run this commande into enso file
+* run this commande

 ```
 yarn run serve
 ```
-run this commande into enso -> client file
+run this commande into client file

 ```
 php artisan serve